Chapter in this post:

-Several factors play a role in the selection of the right memory card for the Rasp Pi.
+Several factors play into choosing the right one memory card for the Rasp Pi inside.
 On the one hand the version of the minicomputer - i.e. Raspberry Pi 1, Raspberry Pi 2 and Raspberry Pi 3 and their sub-models - and on the other hand the specifications of the memory cards.
-Here you should buy at least a Class 10 SD card or Class 10 microSD, as this enables a data exchange of at least 10 Mbit / s.
-If you pay attention to the UHS bus, UHS I (Roman 1) is basically sufficient.
-The Roman numeral of I, usually in a U, indicates that up to 50 Mbit / s is possible with a minimum write speed of 10 Mbit / s.
+Here you should buy at least a Class 10 SD card or Class 10 microSD, as this enables data exchange of at least 10 MBit/s.
+If you pay more attention to the UHS bus, then UHS I (Roman 1) is basically enough.
+The Roman numeral I, usually in a U, indicates that up to 50 MBit/s are possible with a minimum write speed of 10 MBit/s.

 Worth reading: SD card speed classes